 2018 – Tectonic setting and active faulting in the Snowy 2.0 hydroelectric scheme study area.
 Extensive investigation of potentially active faults using LiDAR and statistical analysis of fault length and displacement parameters.
 Probabilistic analyses of fault rupture displacements and recurrence.
 Client: SMEC

-2018 – Causes of the Christchurch Earthquakes.
-Teleconferencing on the Canterbury earthquake sequence.
+2018-2019 – Causes of the Christchurch Earthquakes.
+Expert witness for geological-seismological information on the Canterbury earthquake sequence.
 Client: Parry Field Lawyers, Christchurch

 2018 -Characterisation of hazards associated with the 2018 PNG 7.5 earthquake and future seismicity.
 Teleconferencing on earthquake hazards.
 Client: Oil Search